venkatramachandran/version-app/README.md

 ## Issues to be noted
  - The git sha is embedded into the docker image as an arg as we erase git information from the docker image at build time.
 The application name and version are pulled from the `package.json` of the current version.
- - The CI pipeline runs `npm audit` to scan the node code for any vulnerabilities but is missing docker image scanning.
+ - The CI pipeline runs `npm audit` to scan the node code for any vulnerabilities but is missing docker image scanning. (*Fixed*)
  - `DOKCER_TOKEN` is a token referred to in the pipeline which is a GitHub Personal Access Token generated as defined [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
 This is needed because the default `GITHUB_TOKEN` does not have enough permissions to publish to `ghcr.io`. *This is a manual step in the whole setup.*
  - The `deployment.yaml` is incomplete because it is missing the secret to pull from `ghcr.io` as the images are private by default.